I Kissed a Girl: Composition

 "I Kissed a Girl" has a length of three minutes.
-The song is a pop rock, new wave, and electropop, track which runs through a throbbing beat and an organic instrumental thump, according to About.com's Bill Lamb.
+The song is a new wave-influenced pop rock, electropop, bubblegum pop, club, and disco, track which runs through a throbbing glam rock beat and an organic instrumental thump, according to About.com's Bill Lamb.
 It features instrumentation provided by drums, guitars, and bass, courtesy of Dr. Luke.
 The song was produced by Dr. Luke, which was coordinated by Gary 'G' Silver and aided by American producer and songwriter Benny Blanco.
 There were a number of personnel who engineered the track for the album, including Emily Wright, Sam Holland, Nick Banns, Aniela Gottwald, Mike Caffrey, and Tina Kennedy.
 Kitty Purry assisted in the engineering while Tim Roberts assisted in the engineering for mix, which was done by John Hanes.
 The song was mixed by Serban Ghenea at his studio MixStar Studios in Virginia Beach, Virginia.
 Cathy Dennis was on background vocals while Dr. Luke and Benny Blanco were featured on drums and programming.
 Steven Wolf provided the live drums on the song while Mike Caffrey recorded and produced the drums at Monster Island in New York City.

 In an interview for The New Gay, Perry describes the song to be about girls.
 She defends the lyrics, saying that "When we're young, we're very touchy-feely.
 We have slumber party sing-a-longs, we make up dance routines in our pajamas.
 We're a lot more intimate in a friendship than guys can be.
 It's not perverse but just sweet..."
 The song was partially inspired by Scarlett Johansson.
 Perry also stated that the lyrics were inspired by her friendship with a girl as a teenager, commenting that "I did kiss her.
 I was totally obsessed with her.
 She was beautiful — porcelain skin, perfect lips."
 While Perry has not explicitly revealed the main person behind the inspiration of the song, Miley Cyrus has claimed it was about her.
 In an interview with the German online web show MalcolmMusic, Macy Gray revealed that "I Kissed a Girl" was initially offered to her before Perry ended up releasing the song.

 The song is written in the key of A minor in time with a tempo of 130 beats per minute.
 It follows a chord progression of Am-[Bdim-C]-Dm7-[F5-Em] in the verses, Am-C-Dm-[F-Em] in the choruses (except for the Dm chord being major in the third segment), and F-Em-Am-G in the bridge, which ends with an extra-Dm chord.
 Perry's vocals span from A_{3} to E_{5}.